Time-Limited Toeplitz Operators on Abelian Groups: Applications in Information Theory and Subspace Approximation: Introduction

 for any interval $(a,b)$ such that $|\{F:\widehat h(F) = a\}| = |\{F:\widehat h(F) = b\}| = 0$.
 Here $|\cdot|$ denotes the length (or Lebesgue measure) of an interval.
 Stated differently, this result implies that the eigenvalues of the operator $\calH_T$ have asymptotically the same distribution as the values of $\widehat h(F)$ when $F$ is distributed with uniform density along the real axis.

 We remark that although the collective behavior of the eigenvalues of the time-frequency limiting operators discussed in Section~\ref{sec:tfintro} can be characterized using Szeg\H{o}'s theorem, finer results on the eigenvalues have been established for this special class of time-limited Toeplitz operators.
-We discuss results for time-frequency limiting operators in Section~\ref{sec:TF operator on group}, and we discuss Szeg\H{o}'s theorem for more general operators in Section~\ref{sec:General Toeplitz Operators}.
+We discuss Szeg\H{o}'s theorem for general operators in Section~\ref{sec:General Toeplitz Operators}, and we discuss results for time-frequency limiting operators in Section~\ref{sec:TF operator on group}.

-\subsection{Time-limited Toeplitz operators on locally compact abelian groups}
+\subsubsection{Time-limited Toeplitz operators on locally compact abelian groups}

 One of the important pieces of progress in harmonic analysis made in last century is the definition of the Fourier transform on locally compact abelian groups~\cite{rudin2011fourier}.
-This framework for harmonic analysis on groups not only unifies the CTFT, DTFT, and DFT (for signal domains, or groups, corresponding to $\R$, $\Z$, and $\Z_N := \{0,1,\dots,N-1\}$, respectively), but it also allows these transforms to be generalized to other signal domains.
+This framework for harmonic analysis on groups not only unifies the CTFT, $n$-dimensional CTFT, DTFT, and DFT (for signal domains, or groups, corresponding to $\R$, $\R^n$, $\Z$, and $\Z_N := \{0,1,\dots,N-1\}$, respectively), but it also allows these transforms to be generalized to other signal domains.
 This, in turn, makes possible the analysis of new applications such as steerable principal component analysis (PCA)~\cite{vonesch2015steerable} where the domain is the rotation angle on $[0,2\pi)$, an imaging system with a pupil of finite size~\cite{di1969degrees}, line-of-sight (LOS) communication systems with orbital angular momentum (OAM)-based orthogonal multiplexing techniques~\cite{xu2017degrees}, and many other applications such as those involving rotations in three dimensions~\cite[Chapter 5]{chirikjian2016harmonic}.

-In this paper, we consider the connections between Toeplitz and time-limited Toeplitz operators on locally compact abelian groups.
+In this paper, we consider the connections between Toeplitz and time-limited\footnote{Here we use ``time'' to be consistent with the preceding discussion, but this concept broadly applies to other domains such as the spatial domain.} Toeplitz operators on locally compact abelian groups.
 As we review in Section~\ref{sec:preliminary}, one important fact carries over from the classical setting described in Section~\ref{sec:LTIintro}: the eigenvalues of any Toeplitz operator on a locally compact abelian group are given by the generalized frequency response of the system.

 In light of this fact, we are once again interested in questions such as: How does the spectrum of a time-limited Toeplitz operator relate to the spectrum of the original (non-time-limited) Toeplitz operator?
 In what sense do the eigenvalues converge as the domain of time-limiting approaches the entire group?
 The answers to such questions will provide new insight into the effective dimensionality of certain signal families (such as the class of signals that are time-limited and essentially band-limited) and the amount of information that can be transmitted in space or time by band-limited functions.